 The Hassidic Jewish community has mastered this which is why they continue to dress the same as they did before the stock market crash, to as not draw attention to themselves when they come time traveling back and forth with investment tips.

 Was this 'truth' revealed to me by the alien intelligence, with an image of a Hassidic scholar reverse screwing himself into existence out of the pages of a giant, opened scroll?
 Yes.
+I saw him cohere from Yiddish symbols twisting, alive in the light of the Menorah.
+I saw him immediately pull out his briefcase from within the scroll and walk through the wall, still only semi-corporeal.
+He'd be 100% 'there' by the time he got to Midtown.

 Did I wonder then whether my spirit guide was a member of the Thule Society and possibly by extension also appearing to David Icke?